-b.
+- b.
 Support will be made available to help staff and groups that want to think about their intended pathway to impact.
-Tools like impact cases, impact pathways (see below), or tools from other universities can help in this. c.
+Tools like impact cases, impact pathways, or tools from other universities can help in this. [status: done, via BMS Research Support] - c.
 Investigate how Team Science can be embedded more closely in current individual-focussed career path conversations.
-This is a broad conversation, not just in formal career steps, but also general recognition for team efforts.
+This is a broad conversation, not just in formal career steps, but also general recognition for team efforts. [status: ongoing]